jesuisse/godot-radial-menu-control/README.md

    1. You *must* include the LICENSE file and, if you use the provided NotoSans-Regular.ttf font, the Noto-Sans-OFL.txt (it's license).

    2. The main work is done by the script `addons/RadialMenu/RadialMenu.gd`.
 It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required. `dark_default_theme.tres` in turn requires `the NotoSans-Regular.ttf` font.
 You need to copy at least these four files into your own projects to get a working RadialMenu control.
-Also copy the `addons/RadialMenu/icons` folder or create your own.
-The icons inside it are referenced in the code and there is currently no way to reconfigure these except by changing the relevant constants at the top of `RadialMenu.gd`, but simply replacing the icons will work.
+Also copy the `addons/RadialMenu/icons` folder or create your own and reference them in the theme.

    3. `addons/RadialMenu/RadialMenu.tscn` is optional; it is only needed if you want to create RadialMenus by _instancing_ this scene.